 Mesa Arch: Moab, Utah 84532

-When in Utah, you kinda have to go to the famous Monument Valley.
+A Utah travel guide wouldn’t be complete without the famous Monument Valley.
 Known for its special rock formations in the American desert.
 Some of you might think “but Monument Valley is located in Arizona, right?”
 And you’re right!
 A big part of Monument Valley is indeed located in Arizona, but we entered the park right before the border between Utah and Arizona.

 After paying a visit to the visitor center, we started our valley drive.
 The best view is located just outside the visitor center, where you can look over the valley and see some of the most famous mesas.
 A very sandy road which connects the main view points in the valley.
 I have to say that I was very glad I didn’t have to drive – the sand and the hills that were a little bit too steep for me to drive on!
 I’m quite sure you could also have a guide drive you through the valley, in case you don’t want to drive yourself!